Brian Kurtz once wrote, “you can’t beat a swipe file for deep insight and inspiration.”

 The idea of the swipe file originated in the copywriting world.

-Back in the day, good copywriters collected clippings with marketing strategies like sales letters, headlines, and print ads that had worked well in the past and placed them inside physical folders.
+Back in the day, good copywriters collected clippings with marketing strategies like sales letters, headlines, and print ads that had worked well in the past and placed them inside a physical folder.
 When these writers needed to create a new piece of content, swipe files gave them something to lean on.

 What a Swipe File is NOT